 Forever 21 Files for Chapter 11 Bankruptcy Protection

-Following much outside speculation over the last few months, Los Angeles–headquartered Forever 21 filed for Chapter 11 bankruptcy protection last weekend.
+Following much outside speculation over the last few months, Los Angeles-headquartered Forever 21 filed for Chapter 11 bankruptcy protection over the weekend.
 On Sept.
 29, documents were filed in the United States Bankruptcy Court for the District of Delaware.
 In a press release, the company announced that its Canadian subsidiary was granted protection under the Companies’ Creditors Arrangement Act by Toronto's Ontario Superior Court of Justice.

-“They are going to try to come out leaner and meaner out of bankruptcy and use the process to eliminate certain store locations that may not be profitable or performing as Forever 21 would like them to be performing,” said Marcus Colabianchi, a partner specializing in bankruptcy and creditors’ rights at the San Francisco office of law firm Duane Morris.
-“Over the next 30, 60, 90 days, a lot of negotiating will be taking place between Forever 21 and its landlords in terms of potentially restructuring leases, terminating some leases—which they can do in the bankruptcy process—and to come out with a smaller footprint than what they currently have internationally and domestically.”
+"They are going to try to come out leaner and meaner out of bankruptcy and use the process to eliminate certain store locations that may not be profitable or performing as Forever 21 would like them to be performing," said Marcus Colabianchi, a partner specializing in bankruptcy and creditors' rights at the San Francisco office of law firm Duane Morris.
+"Over the next 30, 60, 90 days a lot of negotiating will be taking place between Forever 21 and their landlords in terms of potentially restructuring leases, terminating some leases—which they can do in the bankruptcy process, and to come out with a smaller footprint that what they currently have internationally and domestically."

-In the bankruptcy filings, the company revealed that it owes between $1 billion and $10 billion to more than 100,000 creditors including the Simon Property Group, Brookfield Properties, FedEx and Los Angeles–based A&E Clothing Inc. The company has secured $275 million in financing from its existing lenders with JPMorgan Chase Bank, N.A., in addition to $75 million in new capital from TPG Sixth Street Partners.
+In bankruptcy filings, the company revealed that it owes between $1 billion and $10 billion to more than 100,000 creditors including Simon Property Group, Brookfield Properties, FedEx and Los Angeles-based A&E Clothing Inc. The company has secured $275 million in financing from its existing lenders with JPMorgan Chase Bank, N.A, in addition to $75 million in new capital from TPG Sixth Street Partners.

-“The financing provided by JPMorgan and TPG Sixth Street Partners will arm Forever 21 with the capital necessary to effect critical changes in the U.S. and abroad to revitalize our brand and fuel our growth, allowing us to meet our ongoing obligations to customers, vendors and employees,” Forever 21 Executive Vice President Linda Chang said in the press release.
+“The financing provided by JPMorgan and TPG Sixth Street Partners will arm Forever 21 with the capital necessary to effect critical changes in the U.S. and abroad to revitalize our brand and fuel our growth, allowing us to meet our ongoing obligations to customers, vendors and employees," Forever 21's Executive Vice President Linda Chang, said in the press release.
 "With support from our key landlord and vendor constituents, we are confident we will emerge as a stronger, more competitive enterprise that is better positioned to prosper for years to come, and we remain committed to delivering the fast fashion trends that our customers have come to expect from Forever 21.”

 News of the bankruptcy filing follows the opening of a new Los Angeles location on Sept.
-13, at the Hollywood & Highland retail center, which also houses the Dolby Theatre, host to the Academy Awards.
-Along with a Pasadena, Calif., location this most recent Hollywood & Highland location appeared on the list of possible store closures.
-Forever 21 was founded by Jin Sook and Do Won (Don) Chang in 1984 as a single boutique located near downtown Los Angeles.
+13, at the Hollywood & Highland retail center, which also houses the Dolby Theatre, home to the Academy Awards.
+Forever 21 was founded by founders Jin Sook and Do Won (Don) Chang in 1984 as a single boutique located near downtown Los Angeles.